vinigiu/movies-lobby-api/README.md

 ## How to run tests:

 1. Simply run ```npm test```
 2. Not all tests are created yet.
-It's a improvement to be developed.
+It's an improvement to be developed.